Traveling around the world with credit card points

-I used Alaska miles for the outbound flights since the program allows a free stopover on one-way awards.
+I used Alaska Airlines miles for the outbound flights since the program allows a free stopover on one-way awards.
+A stopover is like a layover, but can last for a few days — so you have a chance to explore the in-between city.
 For just 50,000 miles per person, I booked one-way business class seats to Singapore and Bali.
 I booked cheap connecting flights to Hong Kong and then redeemed 70,000 AAdvantage miles per person to fly Cathay Pacific first-class home.

 How to get started with points and miles

 Points and miles can open up a world of travel possibilities that may be unattainable otherwise.
-If you’re ready to start traveling the world with credit card points, here are steps you can take to get started (and avoid some of the pitfalls newbies encounter):
+Here are steps you can take to get started (and how to avoid some common mistakes):

 Set a goal

 The first step in your travel rewards journey should be setting a goal.
 Where and how you want to travel will determine which loyalty program you should be focusing on and which credit cards to get.

 Earning points without a goal can set you up for failure.
 Loyalty programs can devalue their points at any time without advance notice.
 The last thing you want is to end up with a ton of airline miles that devalue before you get a chance to use them.

 Similarly, some points and miles have expiration dates.
 If you’re saving up a bunch of points without a plan to use them, you may end up losing them.
 Think ahead and start collecting points that align with your travel goals.